 ‘Disrespectful’ artwork to stay in place near scene of drownings

-Bournemouth, Christchurch and Poole Council reversed decision to remove 15 metre archway from beach after speaking with victims’ families.
+Council reverses decision to remove archway near Bournemouth Pier after speaking with victims’ families

-A piece of art will remain in place at a spot close to where two young people drowned in the sea.
+A piece of art will remain in place at a spot close to where two young people drowned in the sea in Bournemouth.

 Bournemouth, Christchurch and Poole (BCP) Council said on Friday it would remove the Portal installation from the beach, near Bournemouth Pier, but it will remain in place after the council spoke to the families of Joe Abbess, 17, and Sunnah Khan, 12.